 At first glance, Malouf's second novel does not look like an Australian story at all.

 It doesn't strongly feature the Australian landscape or sense of place, nor does it offer us characters of the type we have come to expect of typically Australian writing.
-There are no larrikins, no diggers, no Aussie battlers, no indefatigable blokes, and no tough yet world-wise women with hearts of gold.
+There are no larrikins, no diggers, no Aussie battlers, and no tough yet world-wise women with hearts of gold.

-To me, though, An Imaginary Life reflects a significant aspect of the Australian story - a sense of exile.
-An Imaginary Life tells the story of Ovid, the most famous and most irreverent poet of Imperial Rome.
+To me, though, it reflects a significant aspect of the Australian story - a sense of exile.

+An Imaginary Life tells the story of Ovid, the most famous and most irreverent poet of imperial Rome.
 Ovid's irreverence leads to his banishment to an isolated village on the shores of the Black Sea in current day Romania, a place occupying the literal edge of the Roman Empire.

 Exiled to the limit of the known world, Ovid is cut off from his own culture, even from his language.
 Slowly, the poet learns to depend on and respect those around him, those he once saw as unsophisticated barbarians because of their inability to speak Latin, their poverty, and their closeness to nature.
+Ovid sees nature as something somehow frightening, wild, unless it is cultivated, transformed and made productive by human hands.